Facets are one of OpenRefine’s strongest features - that’s where the diamond logo comes from!

 With the numeric facet, we are given a scale from the smallest to the largest value in the column.
 We can drag the range minimum and maximum to narrow the results.
 In this case, if we narrow down to only cities with more than 20 million in population, we get 3 matching rows out of the original 10.

-When you look at the facet display of countries, you should see a smaller list with a reduced count: OpenRefine is now displaying the facets of the 3 matching rows, not the total dataset of 10 rows.
+When you look back at the text facet display of country names, you should see a smaller list with a reduced count: OpenRefine is now displaying the facets of the 3 matching rows, not the total dataset of 10 rows.

 We can combine these facets - say, by narrowing to only the Chinese cities with populations greater than 20 million - simply by clicking in both.
 You should see 2 matching rows for both these criteria.